Computing and Information Systems

 The Saint Mary’s approach

 A major in Computing and Information Systems at the Sobey School of Business provides you with an in-depth understanding of applications of computer technology to the ever-changing world of business.
-The major will build your knowledge in key business functions, with emphasis on preparing you to organize, manage, enhance, and exploit computerized information resources and electronic data networks.
-You’ll gain necessary skills for employment in this growing field.
+The major will build your knowledge in key business functions, with an emphasis on preparing you to organize, manage, enhance, and exploit computerized information resources and electronic data networks.
+You’ll gain the necessary skills for employment in this growing field.

 Computing and Information Systems students work at the University’s Centre for Academic Technology (CAT) and Information Technology Service and Support.
-Co-op placements have included positions with prominent local employers, including Bell Aliant, Export Development Canada, Templeton Properties and Sampling Technologies Inc. Students have held entry-level positions as team leaders, marketing managers, analysts and junior developers.
+Co-op placements have included positions with prominent local employers, including Bell Aliant, Export Development Canada, Templeton Properties and Sampling Technologies Inc. Students have held entry-level positions as team leaders, marketing managers, analysts, and junior developers.

 Sample courses offered: